 - Implement! (the brave bit)*

 * Ah … step six.
 There’s the rub!
 Many of us will think though steps one to three regularly, lots of us will get to four, and some even to five.
 However, actually making things happen is a lot harder.
 It will require a leap of faith, considerable hard work, financial and/or reputational risk, and time we feel we don’t have.
 Or perhaps several or all of these things.

 But it is SO important, simply because working through five steps of six is not going to make things better.
 If we are unhappy in our work then it is only by taking step six that we will see things change.
 In fact, this applies not just to work, but to relationships, studies, healthy lifestyle decisions, and so on.
 To life, in fact!

 It’s not rocket science (don’t you just love a cliché), it’s just common sense.

 I’m not suggesting that if someone has a bad day at work that it’s time to move on.
 Or a bad week.
 Or even a bad month.
 But at work, and even in the charity sector, we shouldn’t live with things that make us unhappy for too long.
 No step six means no action and no action means no change.
-Yes, there will be risks and yes, there will be other people and responsibilities to consider, but life is to short to be counting to five over and over again.
+Yes, there will be risks and yes, there will be other people and responsibilities to consider, but life is far too short to be counting to five over and over again.